 We are working on the analysis of the body of the results obtained during this measurement time and the initial analysis is promising.
-To summarize, not only the scientific results obtained made this time extremely fruitful but also, I benefited from becoming familiar with the setup and measurement technique as well as the data analysis.
+To summarize, not only the scientific results obtained made this time extremely fruitful but also, I benefited from gaining more experience with the setup and measurement technique as well as the data analysis.